Pine Mountain Settlement School

 Richard Chase was born near Huntsville, Alabama, on February 15, 1904.
 To further his education, he left Alabama following high school to attend Antioch College in Yellow Springs, Ohio.
 Antioch’s relationship with PMSS was the connection that first put him in touch with Pine Mountain Settlement School.
 He graduated from Antioch College in 1929.

 When Laurel House I burned in 1939 some of the staff left the School.
 This created an acute need for an additional student counselor, leading to Richard Chase’s hiring as a counselor.
 Glyn Morris, PMSS Director at the time, said that Chase’s work would make it possible for “staff members to know more about their students… [H]e will coordinate for each student all the possibilities for his development” at the School.

 Chase also worked closely with the Conference of Southern Mountain Workers.
 As a representative of the Institute of Folk Music, University of North Carolina, he was chosen as the itinerant recreation leader for the Conference in 1936.
 He succeeded Frank H. Smith, a noted folk dance instructor, in this role.
 He was funded by the Kappa Delta Phi Sorority for six months.
 [Mountain Life & Work, January 1936, vol. 11 no. 4, p.
 25.]

-He is well-known for his publications, particularly those that represent regional folktales of the Appalachians.
-As a folklorist he had a large repertoire of folk games, especially Appalachian folk games, many of which he learned in the Pine Mountain valley.
+Richard Chase is well-known for his publications, particularly those that represent regional folktales of the Appalachians.
+As a folklorist he had a large repertoire of folk tales and games, especially Appalachian folk games, many of which he learned in the Pine Mountain valley.
 His books include Grandfather Tales: American-English Folk Tales (1948), Hullabaloo, and Other Singing Folk Games (1949) and, his most famous work, The Jack Tales.